J&J Medical Connect

 • Inclusion criteria:

-• Patients (age ≥18 years) who were receiving at least 3 doses of TREMFYA monotherapy for moderate to severe chronic plaque psoriasis and not responding to or showing contraindications or side effects to ≥1 conventional systemic therapy
+• Patients (age ≥18 years) who were receiving at least 3 doses of TREMFYA monotherapy for moderate to severe chronic plaque PsO and not responding to or showing contraindications or side effects to ≥1 conventional systemic therapy

-• Patients with PASI score ≥10 and body surface area (BSA) ≥10% at baseline, or with PASI score <10 and BSA <10% at baseline, as well as involvement of specific sensitive areas (ie, the face, scalp, hands, nails, soles of the feet, or genital areas), according to Italian law
+• Patients with PASI score ≥10 and body surface area (BSA) ≥10% at baseline, or with PASI score <10 and BSA <10% at baseline, as well as involvement of specific sensitive areas (ie, face, scalp, hands, nails, soles of the feet, or genital areas), according to Italian law

 • PASI 90/100 responses were evaluated at baseline, week 4 of treatment, and every 8 weeks thereafter.